 Additionally, Wisconsin health care providers are now at risk for substantial liability for complying with an industry practice that the Court of Appeals' decision makes illegal.
 Unlike the referenced federal laws, Wisconsin law provides for a private right of action for violations of the medical record laws, which can create significant liability for health care providers and even subject them to potential punitive damages.
 WISCONSIN STAT. § 146.84(1)(b) provides that "[a]ny person, including the state or any political subdivision of the state, who violates s.
 146.82 or 146.83 in a manner that is knowing and willful shall be liable to any person injured as a result of the violation for actual damages to that person, exemplary damages of not more than \$25,000 and costs and reasonable actual attorney fees."
 The next subdivision provides that "[a]ny person, including the state or any political subdivision of the state, who negligently violates s.
 146.82 or 146.83 shall be liable to any person injured as a result of the violation for actual damages to that person, exemplary damages of not more than \$1,000 and costs and reasonable actual attorney fees."
 WIS.
 STAT. § 146.84(1)(bm).
-Under the Court of Appeals' reasoning, then, a provider who charges a reasonable cost-based fee for electronic copies (which is often a \$6.50 flat rate based on federal HIPAA guidance), could face thousands of dollars in potential liability if, the appellate court as held, such copies were to have been provided free of charge.
-This could result in an extraordinary windfall to requestors for what amounts to only nominal actual damages.
-For these reasons, review is warranted.
+Under the Court of Appeals' reasoning, then, a provider who charges a reasonable cost-based fee for electronic copies (which is often a \$6.50 flat rate based on federal HIPAA guidance), could face thousands of dollars in potential liability if, as the appellate court has held, such copies were to have been provided free of charge.
+Plainly, this liability will result in an extraordinary and unjust windfall to requestors for what amounts to only nominal actual damages, and runs counter to Wisconsin's interests.